 Reciprocity – Reciprocity is an arrangement that allows students and graduates to access job postings at law schools in other states.
 Each law school has its own requirements and some schools do not grant requests for reciprocity.
 For Boyd’s reciprocity policy, click here.
-To request reciprocity, contact the Career Development office at (702) 895-2326.
+View other law schools' reciprocity policies here.

 Continuing Education – Boyd hosts a variety of seminars covering all areas of law.
 For information on upcoming CLE’s click here.

 Outreach Opportunities for Alumni